kavehmz/queue/README.md

 [![Coverage Status](https://coveralls.io/repos/kavehmz/queue/badge.svg?branch=master&service=github)](https://coveralls.io/github/kavehmz/queue?branch=master)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kavehmz/queue)

 A [Go](http://golang.org) library for managing queues on top of Redis.
-It is based on an hiring exercise I did at some point.
+It is based on a hiring exercise but later I found it useful for myself in a custom task processing project.
 I thought it might be useful in general.

 ## Installation